instructor-ai/instructor-js/docs/examples/query_decomposition.md

 !!! warning "Graph Generation"

-    Notice that this example produces a flat list of items with dependencies that resemble a graph, while pydantic allows for recursive definitions, it's much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
+    Notice that this example produces a flat list of items with dependencies that resemble a graph, while Zod allows for recursive definitions, it's much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
 If you want to see a recursive example, see [recursive schemas](recursive.md)

 ## Planning a Query Plan